guoweiliu99/guoweiliu99.github.io/index.md

 Here is **Guowei Liu (刘国伟)**.

-I am a senior undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+I am a graduate student majoring in Modern Educational Technology at Shaanxi Normal University.
+Currently, I serve as a research assistant at the Engineering Laboratory of Teaching Information Technology of Shaanxi Province, advised by Prof. Longjiang Guo.
+Also I am a full-time Informatics Technology Teacher \& Electronic Education Administrator in Shandong Shouguang Modern High School.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at *snnulgw@gmail.com*

 ## Academic Background

-- **Sep 2024 - Future：**Cambridge University (Incoming EE MPhil, supervised by [Prof. Ozgur B. Akan](https://ioe.eng.cam.ac.uk/directory/akan))
-- **Sep 2020 - June 2024:** Maynooth University (BSc, EECS)
-- **Sep 2020 - June 2024:** Fuzhou University (BEng, EECS)
-- **June 2022 - Nov 2022:** Cambridge University (Internship)
+- **Sep.
+2023 - Jul.
+2026:** School of Computer Science, Shaanxi Normal University(Msc, MET)
+- **Sep.
+2018 - Jul.
+2022:** School of Computer Science, Shaanxi Normal University(Bsc, CS)

 ---

 ## Research Interests

-- Internet of Everything
-- Cyber-Physical System
+- Artificial Intelligence for Education
-- Industrial Informatics
+- Data Mining
-- Applied Machine Learning
+- Deep Learning
+- Information Science
 - [My latest research proposal (Dec 2023)](https://caihanlin.com/file/proposal-2023.pdf)🔗

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.